Here’s how to make Ruth’s Chris sweet potato casserole, made famous for its souffle-like sweet potatoes topped with a brown sugar pecan crust.

 - 1 teaspoon vanilla

 - 1/2 cup (1 stick) butter, melted

 - Preheat oven to 350 degrees.
-Coat a medium-size casserole dish with nonstick spray.
+Spray a 9 x 11 baking dish with butter flavored cooking spray.

 - Pour mixture into buttered baking dish.

 - Bake for 30 minutes at 350 degrees.
-(At this point, dish can be covered and refrigerated.)
+(At this point, the dish can be covered and refrigerated if not serving immediately.)

 - Sprinkle the surface of the sweet potato mixture evenly with the crust mixture.

 - Place casserole in 350 F oven for 10 minutes.
 Allow it to set for at least 30 minutes before serving.

 The brown sugar and pecan crust should be slightly browned and crunchy.

 Nutrition InformationYield 12 Serving Size 1